IDAHO'S PREFERRED FIRE DAMAGE RESTORATION SPECIALISTS

 Elite Restoration is a licensed, bonded, and insured full service fire damage repair company.
-Our post fire damage restoration services and fire damage remediation crews are available 24/7 to repair, rebuild, and restore your home after any fire, smoke, or water damage devastation.
+Our post-fire damage restoration services and fire damage remediation crews are available 24/7 to repair, rebuild, and restore your home after any fire, smoke, or water damage devastation.
 Call Elite Restoration 24/7 for emergencies due to fire damage.
 We are experienced in fire and water damage remediation, removal, clean up, repair, smoke damage restoration, soot damage remediation, property rebuilding.

 Our restoration team has emergency supply trailers on stand-by to respond to natural disasters 24 hours a day.
-We start with protecting your home and belongings from further damage and continue until the job is done.
-Our team does more than just clean-up – we clean, repair, remodel, and restore your property.
+We start with protecting your home and belongings from further fire damage and continue until the job is done.
+Our fire restoration team does more than just clean-up – we clean, repair, remodel, and restore your property.